 Dresses for Haiti

-In collaboration with the First Methodist Church, people in our congregation make dresses from pillowcases that are sent to girls in Haiti.
-In February 2016, we sent 64 dresses to Haiti!
-Helpers to make dresses are always appreciated.
+People in our congregation make dresses from pillowcases that are sent to girls in Haiti.
+Helpers to make dresses are always appreciated as are donations of pillowcases.

-We have a growing lending library available to the community in the choir room upstairs.
+We have a growing lending library available to the community in the choir room upstairs and downstairs in the family room.
 People are welcome to borrow a book for as long as they would like.

-Although not affiliated with St. Stephen's, two twelve-step recovery groups use our building five days a week.
-Please see the calendar for information on times and dates for the Mustard Seed and the Gift Group.
-Note that the times listed include set-up time as well as meeting time.
+Although not affiliated with St. Stephen's, three twelve-step recovery groups use our building five days a week.
+Please see the listing of Wyandotte AA groups to find details on time, dates, and types of meetings.

 Collection of School Supplies for Garfield Elementary